Deregulation taskforce targeted building standards before Grenfell Tower blaze

 Hanbury Strategy declined to comment.

-The briefing, obtained as part of a joint investigation with Friends of the Earth, is written on Hanbury letterhead and entitled ‘The EU’s Impact on the UK Housing and Construction’.
+The briefing is written on Hanbury letterhead and entitled ‘The EU’s Impact on the UK Housing and Construction’.

 The document’s metadata dates it to May 10th of this year, and suggests it was co-authored by Alex Hackett, a researcher at the Red Tape Initiative who used to work for climate and eurosceptic MP Bill Cash.